Cambridge Z88: Postmarket upgrades

-Since 1998, a 1 MiB Flash memory card is available which provides convenient non-volatile storage.
+Since 1998, a 1 MiB flash memory card has been available which provides convenient non-volatile storage.
 Once written to the card, files are safe and not reliant on a power supply.
 Unlike traditional EPROM cards (erased with an external ultraviolet light), this one can be electrically erased in the computer's slot.
 The first generation of card only worked in slot 3 where a 12 V signal (Vpp) is available.
 The later generation is based on AMD chips and runs with 5 V for erasure.
 It is possible to read, write and erase flash cards in the three slots and the internal one.

 It is also possible for an experienced user to replace the built-in 32 kB RAM chip with a bigger 128 or 512 kB static RAM chip.
 However, the latter requires some extra board modifications, and 512 kB is the biggest size that can be addressed by the Z88 for the internal RAM.
 A similar modification is possible for the internal ROM slot.
 A 512 kB flash chip can replace the original ROM, allowing an upgrade of the operating system.

+Reception

+Jerry Pournelle in February 1989 described the Z88 as "the most portable computer I've ever seen", much more so than his Zenith SupersPort 286.
+He said that the screen was small but readable, and thought that his $894 estimate for a minimum configuration was "not a lot of money for good hardware".
+Pournelle said that Pipedream was "disappointingly hard to use", reported that all of his notes in the software from COMDEX had vanished because he did not explicitly save them to memory card, and suggested that the Z88 was best suited as a second computer for students and reporters.